Apfelholz/A2_Simultane-Labyrinthe/README.md

 java -jar <program-file-path> <input-file-path> <version>
 ```

-If no version is specified, the plate expansion will not be active.
+If no version is specified, the plate and duties expansions will not be active.
 It will still be possible to provide custom start/end points and modify the lead fields of pits.
+Note that the plate and duties expansions cannot be combined.

 > ⚠️ **Warning:**
-> Enabling the plate expansion by setting the version to `plates` will **consistently slow down the program**.
+> Enabling the plate or duties expansion by setting the version to `plates` or `duties` will **consistently slow down the program**.

 ## Input Format